 Joint Bike Plan 2018 - sets out the long-term vision for a strategic cycling network covering both South Perth and Victoria Park local government areas.
 The Bike Plan outlines a five-year action plan for improvements to the cycle network and environment for each local government to further investigate and implement.
-There are 13 key infrastructure projects proposed for delivery over a five-year period.
-The ITP supports the realisation of these projects.
+The ITP supports the realisation of the 713 key infrastructure projects proposed for delivery over a five-year period within the City of South Perth.
+These include: